The Holy Spirit

 The Bible passage for study is 1 Corinthians 12:1-13.

-Get each member of the group to write down two main things he or she wants the Spirit to do in him or her.
-If the person feels free to do so, ask the person to share these things with the other members of the group.
+Get each member of the group to write down two things he or she wants the Spirit to do in him or her.
+If they are willing, ask them to share these things with the other members of the group.
 The group should then pray for one another.

 Billy Graham, The Holy Spirit.